Praveenraj08/cShell/README.md

 Each forked process is executed as a separate process to execute the command.
 The command is executed as a separate process with the help of execv().

+For any error only one error message is showed.